 - Education and Information Resources Area V identifies, compiles and develops resources and creates opportunities for exchange in order to establish a stronger foundation for productive, collaborative human rights efforts, and contributes to the professional development of educators.Learn more about this area of work

-- Outreach and Communication Area IV aims to expand the Coalition’s impact by building bridges with scientific, engineering, and health professionals as well as the human rights community to enhance the contributions of these communities to human rights efforts.Learn more about this area of work
+- Outreach and Communication Area VI aims to expand the Coalition’s impact by building bridges with scientific, engineering, and health professionals as well as the human rights community to enhance the contributions of these communities to human rights efforts.Learn more about this area of work

 Coalition members undertake a common initiative to advance the human right to enjoy the benefits of scientific progress and its applications.
-The current Join Initiative is aimed at Article 15: Right to the Benefits of Scientific Progress .
+The current Joint Initiative is aimed at Article 15: Right to the Benefits of Scientific Progress .